Posterior linearisation smoothing with robust iterations: Introduction

-The point, around which linearisation is done, can greatly impact the resulting estimated trajectory.
-In general, we want to perform linearisation around points close to the posterior estimates, motivating iterative extensions of aforementioned smoothers \cite{pls}.
+The point around which linearisation is done can greatly impact the resulting state estimates.
+In general, we prefer to perform linearisation around points close to the posterior estimates, motivating iterative extensions of the aforementioned smoothers \citep{pls}.
 A full smoothed trajectory is repeatedly computed, with linearisations done around the most recent estimates.
-The increased computational complexity can lead to significantly better performance.
-Examples of iterative methods are the \textit{Iterated} \eks (\ieks) and the \textit{Iterated posterior linearisation smoother} (\ipls) \cite{app:nav_and_track,pls}.
+The iterative refinement can lead to significantly improved performance.
+Examples of iterative methods are the \textit{Iterated} \eks (\ieks) and the \textit{Iterated posterior linearisation smoother} (\ipls) \citep{app:nav_and_track,pls}.

-To improve the robustness and convergence properties of iterative methods, damping or regularisation can be used.
-A common approach is to relate the smoothing procedure to an optimisation method, such as Gauss--Newton (\gn) \cite{bellaire,damped_plf,bell_iekf,bell_ieks,map_est,ekf_mods_opt}.
-Regularised versions can then be created by guaranteeing a non-increasing cost function, e.g., with the Levenberg--Marquardt (\lm) method, an extension of the \gn method \cite{num_opt}.
-Existing works have investigated robust alternatives, in particular for the related filtering problem.
-A more numerically stable update step for the \iekf, as well as the use of \lm regularisation was proposed in \cite{bellaire}.
-The \textit{Damped \iplf (\diplf)} \cite{damped_plf} also used a \gn algorithm to improve the convergence of the \textit{Iterated posterior linearisation filter} (\iplf).
-Similar \lm extensions as explored in this paper were also developed in \cite{lm_ieks_1,lm_ieks_2,lm_observation}.
+To improve the convergence properties of iterative methods, damping or regularisation can be used.
+A common approach is to relate the smoothing procedure to an optimisation method, such as Gauss--Newton (\gn) \citep{bellaire,damped_plf,bell_iekf,bell_ieks,map_est,ekf_mods_opt}.
+Regularised versions can then be created to guarantee a non-increasing cost function, such as the Levenberg--Marquardt (\lm) method, an extension of the \gn method \citep{num_opt}.
+Existing works have investigated iterative extensions, in particular for the related filtering problem.
+A more numerically stable update step for the \iekf, as well as the use of \lm regularisation was proposed in \citep{bellaire}.
+The \textit{Damped \iplf (\diplf)} \citep{damped_plf} also used a line-search \gn algorithm to improve the \textit{Iterated posterior linearisation filter} (\iplf).
+Similar \lm extensions as explored in this paper were also developed in \citep{lm_ieks_1,lm_ieks_2,lm_observation} for analytically linearised smoothers.